|Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!

 |Emballage||Each plush microbe includes a printed card with fun, educational and fascinating facts about the actual microbe or cell.|

 |Safety||Every product meets or exceeds U.S. and European standards for safety.
 For ages 3 and up.|

 All about C. Diff (Clostridium difficile)

-FACTS: Clostridium difficile, or C. diff for short, is a very common bacteria found in water, air, soil, and many other environments.
+FACTS: Clostridioides difficile, or C. diff for short, is a very common bacteria found in water, air, soil, and many other environments.
 However, it is becoming notorious as a cause of infections contracted in healthcare settings such as hospitals and nursing-homes.
 It can cause severe diarrhea and cramping, as well as inflammation of the colon – and in some instances it can be life-threatening.